ispc/ispc/docs/ispc_for_gen.rst

 Configuration
 -------------

-The behavior of ``ISPCRT`` can be configured using the following enviromental
+The behavior of ``ISPCRT`` can be configured using the following environment
 variables:

 * ``ISPCRT_USE_ZEBIN`` - use experimental Level Zero API native binary format.
   Unlike SPIRV files, zebin files are not portable between different GPU types.

-* ``ISPCRT_IGC_OPTIONS`` - ``ISPCRT`` is using an Intel® Graphics Compiler (IGC) to produce binary code that can be executed on the GPU. ``ISPCRT`` allows for passing certain options to the IGC via ``ISPCRT_IGC_OPTIONS`` environment.
+* ``ISPCRT_IGC_OPTIONS`` - ``ISPCRT`` is using an Intel® Graphics Compiler (IGC) to produce binary code that can be executed on the GPU. ``ISPCRT`` allows for passing certain options to the IGC via ``ISPCRT_IGC_OPTIONS`` variable.
   The content of this variable should be prefixed with ``+`` or ``=`` sign.
-  ``+`` means that the content of the variable should be added to the default IGC options already passsed by the ``ISPCRT``, while ``=`` tells the ``ISPCRT`` to replace the default options with the content of the enviromental variable.
+  ``+`` means that the content of the variable should be added to the default IGC options already passsed by the ``ISPCRT``, while ``=`` tells the ``ISPCRT`` to replace the default options with the content of the environment variable.

 * ``ISPCRT_GPU_DEVICE`` - if more than one supported GPU is present in the system, the user can select the GPU device to be used by the ``ISPCRT`` using ``ISPCRT_GPU_DEVICE`` variable.
 It should be set to a number of a device as enumerated